Paolo Borsellino

 Borsellino's life parallels that of his close friend Giovanni Falcone.
 They both spent their early years in the same neighbourhood in Palermo.
 Though many of their childhood friends grew up in the Mafia background, both men fought on the other side of the war against crime in Sicily as prosecuting magistrates.
-They were both killed in 1992, a few months apart.
+They were both killed in 1992, a few weeks apart.
 In recognition of their tireless effort and sacrifice during the anti-mafia trials, they were both awarded the Gold Medal for Civil Valor.
-They were also named as heroes of the last 60 years in the 13 November 2006 issue of Time Magazine.
+They were also named as heroes of the last 60 years in the 13 November 2006 issue of Time magazine.

 Early life

-Borsellino was born in a middle-class Palermo neighbourhood, Kalsa, a neighborhood of central Palermo which suffered extensive destruction by aerial attacks during the Allied invasion of Sicily in 1943.
+Borsellino was born in a middle-class Palermo neighbourhood, Kalsa, a neighbourhood of central Palermo which suffered extensive destruction by aerial attacks during the Allied invasion of Sicily in 1943.
 His father was a pharmacist and his mother ran a pharmacy in the Via della Vetriera, next to the house where Paolo was born.
 As boys Borsellino and Giovanni Falcone – later a magistrate, who was born in the same neighbourhood – played football together on the Piazza Magione.
 The Mafia was present in the area but quiescent.
 Both had classmates who ended up as mafiosi.
 The house where he was born was declared unsafe and the family was forced to move out in 1956.
 The pharmacy remained, while the neighbourhood around it crumbled.

 Borsellino and Falcone met again at Palermo University.
 While Borsellino tended towards the right and became a member of the Fronte Universitario d'Azione Nazionale (FUAN), a right-wing university organization affiliated with the neo-fascist Italian Social Movement, Falcone drifted away from his parents' middle-class conservative Catholicism towards communism.
 However, neither joined a political party, and although the ideologies of those political movements were diametrically opposed, they shared a history of opposing the Mafia.
 Their different political leanings did not thwart their friendship.
 Both decided to join the magistrature.

 Borsellino obtained a degree in law at the University of Palermo, with honours, in 1962.
 After his father's death, he passed the judiciary exam in 1963.
 During those years, he worked in many cities in Sicily (Enna in 1965, Mazara del Vallo in 1967, Monreale in 1969).
-After he married in 1968, he transferred to his native Palermo in 1975 together with Rocco Chinnici, where he got involved in investigation into Sicilian Mafia.
+After he married in 1968, he transferred to his native Palermo in 1975 together with Rocco Chinnici, where he got involved in the investigation into Sicilian Mafia.